reutlev98/CRISPR-Database-Development-Analysis-Project/DataBase/UploadNewData/README.md

 # GUIDE-Seq Data Uploader
-This is a simple Flask web application designed to upload GUIDE-Seq data into a MySQL database.
-The uploaded data includes files with experimental results and relevant parameters.
-The application processes the data and inserts it into the database for further analysis and retrieval.
+This Flask web application allows users to upload GUIDE-Seq data into a MySQL database.
+It processes experimental results and relevant parameters from uploaded files and inserts the data into the database for further analysis and retrieval.

 ## Fill in the required information:
 - Version Of Package: Enter the version of the GUIDE-Seq package used (e.g. "guide-seq 1.0.2").